Carlos Santana Player Props: Pirates vs. Giants

 Giants Pitching Rankings

-- The 9.1 strikeouts per nine innings put together by the Giants pitching staff ranks ninth in MLB.
+- The pitching staff for the Giants has a collective 8.9 K/9, which ranks 12th in MLB.

-- The Giants rank 15th in baseball in home runs given up (61 total, 1.2 per game).
+- The Giants rank 18th in baseball in home runs allowed (63 total, 1.2 per game).

+- Brebbia (2-0) gets the starting nod for the Giants in his fourth start of the season.
+He's put together a 3.68 ERA in 22 2/3 innings pitched, with 31 strikeouts.

+- In his most recent time out -- in relief on Thursday -- the right-hander tossed two scoreless innings against the Milwaukee Brewers while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.